Llewela Davies: Early life and education

 Llewela Tegwedd Davies was born at Talgarth, near Brecon, in South Wales.
 Her father was Rhys Davies, a justice of the peace.
 At age 10 she won a medal and a cash prize at the National Eisteddfod, and earned a scholarship to attend the North London Collegiate School for Girls.

 She attended the Royal Academy of Music on a John Thomas Welsh scholarship awarded in 1887, and as a student there won many awards for composition and musicianship, including the "Worshipful Company of Musicians Medal for the Most Distinguished Student in the Academy."
 As a pianist Llewela Davies was often an accompanist for student vocal recitals during her college years.
 She later earned a music degree from London University.

-Her instructor at the Royal Academy, Walter Macfarren, was the brother of composer George Alexander Macfarren and brother-in-law of composer Emma Maria Macfarren; his other students included notable musicians Agnes Zimmermann, Dora Bright, and Stewart Macpherson.
+Her instructor at the Royal Academy, Walter Macfarren, was the brother of composer George Alexander Macfarren and brother-in-law of composer Emma Maria Macfarren; his other students included notable musicians Ethel Mary Boyce, Dora Bright, Stewart Macpherson and Agnes Zimmermann.

 Career

 Llewela Davies' most prominent performances were with Nellie Melba; Davies and her husband toured with the singer, though North America, Australia, and New Zealand.
 She performed twice at the Three Choirs Festival, and as a pianist at the National Eisteddfod.
 She also performed at the Annual Reid Concert in Edinburgh in 1899.
 She was welcomed in Welsh villages as a guest performer at special events.

 Davies taught at London University after earning her degree there.
-Compositions by Llewela Davies include Three Sketches (for orchestra), a string quartet, and a sonata for violin and piano.
+Later in life she was a professor of piano at Guildhall School of Music.
+Her compositions include Three Sketches (for orchestra), a string quartet, and a Violin Sonata in E (1894).

 Personal life

 Miss Davies married fellow Welsh musician Frederic Griffith (or Griffiths) in 1898, and lived in London thereafter.
 She was widowed when Frederic Griffith died in 1917.
-She died in London in 1952.
+She died in London in 1952 at the age of 81.